katahar/VACDAD/README.md

 #### Planned Additions
--STL for case to reduce load times
+ - STL for case to reduce load times
+ - Smaller Battery
--power switch
+ - Power switch
--Burn in switch and LED
+ - Burn in switch and LED

 #### Notes
 - Keep in mind that this is